-General relativity dictates that time passes more slowly in a stronger gravitational field, which matches very well with the proposed model.
+General relativity dictates that time passes more slowly in a stronger gravitational field, which aligns quite well with the proposed model.
 The expansion of space, which allows for an increase in spatial entropy, has long been recognized as one of the processes that indicates an arrow of time.
 The passage of time for an object is here interpreted to be a manifestation of how it flows through the space of possible states.
-In this regard, the flow through the spatial states is powered by spatial expansion, and so the rate at which time passes at a location can be directly understood as the rate at which space expands at that location.
-In this approach the connection between expansion rate, gravity and time also becomes intuitive.
+In this regard, the flow through the spatial states is powered by spatial expansion, and so the rate at which time passes at a location is determined by the rate at which space expands at that location.
+In this approach the connection between expansion-rate, gravity and time also becomes intuitive.
 A gradient in the rate of expansion, is equivalent to a gradient in the rate at which time flows, which then combines with the principle of least action to create a gravitational force.
-Since the wave functions of quantum particles are more likely to add in-phase in the direction in which time is flowing slowest, then the classical objects that they give rise to will also move in the direction in which the clocks are running slower.
+Since the wave functions of quantum matter particles are more likely to add inphase in the direction in which time is flowing slowest, then (according to the principle of least action) the classical objects that they give rise to will also move in the direction in which the clocks are running slower.